emontzkajnl/plugins/advanced-ads-pro/readme.txt

 Features:

 * check delivered ads within the admin bar in the frontend
-* cache-busting to lazy load ads on cached pages
+* Cache Busting
 * test placements against each other
 * option to limit an ad to be displayed only once per page
 * refresh ads without reloading the page
 * select ad-related user role for users
-* inject ads into any content which uses a filter hook
+* inject ads into any content that uses a filter hook
-* click fraud protection
+* Click Fraud Protection
-* alternative ads for ad block users
+* alternative ads for ad-block users
-* lazy loading
+* Lazy Loading
 * place custom code after an ad
 * disable all ads by post type
 * serve ads on other websites